-With mortgage interest rates reaching all-time lows, many homeowners are refinancing to lower their interest rates to shorten the terms of their loan or pay for home improvement projects.
+With mortgage in interest rates still at all-time lows, many homeowners are refinancing to lower their interest rates, shorten the terms of their loan or pay for home improvement projects.
 Refinancing can also let you use your home equity to consolidate debt from credit card or other loans.
 Let’s talk a bit more about what consolidating can do for you.

 What it means to consolidate debt